MV Royal Iris: Decline, withdrawal and a new beginning in Liverpool

 During the early 1990s, funding was found to allow Mountwood, Woodchurch and Overchurch an extensive refurbishment, which included provision for cruising duties.
 The ageing Royal Iris, the last ex-Wallasey vessel, was considered surplus to requirements because of the cost of bringing it up to modern standards after a major survey.
 Over the passing years the boat had become noticeably slower and expensive to maintain.

 Royal Iris ran a farewell evening cruise on 12 January 1991, prior to being taken out of service and laid up awaiting confirmation of its fate.
-On 21 April 1991, the boat was granted a one-day licence from the Department of Transport to carry 600 people on a cruise to mark the 73rd Anniversary of The Zeebrugge Raid of 1918.
+On 21 April 1991, the boat was granted a one-day licence from the Department of Transport to carry 600 people on a cruise to mark the 73rd Anniversary of the Zeebrugge Raid of 1918.
 On 16 August 1991, it was placed in the hands of shipbrokers SC Chambers Limited of Liverpool for an asking price of £100,000.

 In November 1991, it was sold to a consortium for conversion into a floating nightclub, restaurant and conference centre, based in Liverpool under the name of 'Mr Smith's Nightclub'.
 It was delivered to the Stanley Dock complex in early 1992 to begin a new life on Merseyside and was subsequently painted Bright Blue with a red band around the top deck windows.

 Leaving of Liverpool

-On Saturday, 7 August 1993, the Liverpool Echo carried front page news that Royal Iris had been sold to Hertfordshire-based Parkway Leisure who had the intention of turning it into a floating nightspot in Cardiff, spending £300,000 on refurbishments.
-On Wednesday 10 August 1993, the Royal Iris was removed from Stanley Dock.
+On 7 August 1993, the Liverpool Echo carried front page news that Royal Iris had been sold to Hertfordshire-based Parkway Leisure who had the intention of turning it into a floating nightspot in Cardiff, spending £300,000 on refurbishments.
+On 10 August 1993, the Royal Iris was removed from Stanley Dock.
 In a two-hour operation it broke free from the tow line and smashed into the dock wall twice.
-Royal Iris finally left the River Mersey for the last time, under tow, on the morning of Thursday 12 August 1993, after being towed to the Pier Head for a final goodbye.
+Royal Iris finally left the River Mersey for the last time, under tow, on the morning of 12 August 1993, after being towed to the Pier Head for a final goodbye.

-On Wednesday 10 August 1994, it was reported that Cardiff Council had rejected a planning proposal for the use of the vessel.
+On 10 August 1994, it was reported that Cardiff Council had rejected a planning proposal for the use of the vessel.
 No work had been carried out on the vessel in the preceding 12 months and berthing charges had not been paid.
 A spokesman for the new owners, Parkway Leisure, reported that they were 'open to offers'.

 In January 1996, it was reported that a business consortium from Liverpool was in talks to bring Royal Iris back to the Mersey and make her seaworthy again.
 The consortium was considering applying for National Lottery funding and launching a £1-a-head public subscription fundraising campaign.
 This venture ultimately did not come to fruition.